DoubleBlindReview2022/NeurIPS2022_Paper7106/README.md

 > The simple pruning methods sometimes set all entries below certain threshold, denoted as $\mathcal{T}$, to zero [9, 10].
 However, such simple truncation mechanism is empirical, hence may hurt convergence and model performance.
 To illustrate this, we project the groups of variables onto zeros in the solutions of Prox-SG and Prox-SVRG (which are not effective to generate zeros in the view of optimization) if the magnitudes of the group variables are less than some $\mathcal{T}$, and denote the corresponding solutions as Prox-SG* and Prox-SVRG*.

-> As shown in the above Figure (i), under the $T$ with no accuracy regression, Prox-SG* and Prox-SVRG* equipped with simple pruning still significantly perform worse than AdaHSPG+ and HSPG without simple pruning method on the group sparsity ratio.
-Under the $\mathcal{T}$ to reach the same group sparsity ratio as AdaHSPG+, the testing accuracy of Prox-SG* and Prox-SVRG* regresses drastically to 37% and 32% in Figure (ii) respectively.
+> As shown in the [Figure](https://github.com/DoubleBlindReview2022/NeurIPS2022_Paper7106/blob/main/versus_simple_pruning.png) (i), under the $\mathcal{T}$ with no accuracy regression, Prox-SG* and Prox-SVRG* equipped with simple pruning still significantly perform worse than AdaHSPG+ and HSPG without simple pruning method on the group sparsity ratio.
+Under the $\mathcal{T}$ to reach the same group sparsity ratio as AdaHSPG+, the testing accuracy of Prox-SG* and Prox-SVRG* regresses drastically to 37% and 32% in [Figure](https://github.com/DoubleBlindReview2022/NeurIPS2022_Paper7106/blob/main/versus_simple_pruning.png)  (ii) respectively.
 Remark here that although the regressed accuracy can be recapped via further fine-tuning, it requires additional engineering efforts and training cost, which is less convenient than AdaHPSG+.

 > [9] Structured sparse principal component analysis.